khandkerislam/Arastu-Blacklight/README.md

 If you haven't already, make sure you run migrations `docker compose exec web rails db:migrate`

-Run the following rake tasks in order to populate the necessary tables.
+Run the following rake tasks **one after the other** in order to populate the necessary tables.

 The first task will create tables and entries for authors, publishers, subjects and collections

 The second task will create books and their associations with subjects and isbns